nkashyap/console.io/Readme.md

 # Console.IO

-Console.IO is a Node.JS project.
-It provides Remote Web Console for websites, Javascript, Smart Tv, mobile phones apps.
+Console.IO is a NodeJS project.
+It provides Remote Web Console for websites and web applications.
-It uses express.io & socket.io to provide real time response from the browsers.
+It uses express.io (express & socket.io) to provide user real time experience.

 It works pretty much on all modern browsers, mobile devices, Smart TVs, etc